Ak-shay/Team_450/README.md

   - Aadhar Card:As it is provided to every citizen of the country, we do not allow other ID verification options like PAN card and driving license etc.
   - Voter ID Card(Provided to every citizen of India who has the right ot vote in a particular region)
   - Biometric Authentication
-- Internet Access in all areas: Internet acces may or may not be available in a given location.
+- Internet Access in all areas: Internet access may or may not be available in a given location.
 If net access is not available, send a one time use key(Unique hash key corresponding to the Voter ID of the individual [Hash Key would be different from Voter ID] ) for the person after user authentication is completed.
 - Take proper survey of deceased and people who no longer vote in a gven region or have voter I cards made for multiple region and handle these cases.
 - Send a notification to the candidate when his vote is being cast.
 (Reducing the chance of a fraudulent casting of vote)
 - Ensure that one person can cast his vote only once.